 - The camera does not support operation with Mac OS 8.6 or earlier, or Mac OS X 10.0.
-Operation is supported with Mac OS 9, X (10.1, 10.2, 10.3, 10.4, 10.5, 10.6) only.
+Operation is supported with Mac OS 9, X (10.1, 10.2, 10.3, 10.4, 10.5) only.
 Use the standard USB driver that comes with your supported operating system. - To connect the camera to your computer and save files - 1.
 Turn on the camera and press [MENU]. - 2.
-On the "Set Up" tab, select "USB" and then press [▶]. - 3.
-Use [▲] and [▼] to select "Mass Storage", and then press [SET].
+On the "Set Up" tab, select "USB" and then press [>].

+3. Use [▲] and [▼] to select "Mass Storage", and then press [SET].
-4. Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh.

-- The camera does not draw power over the USB cable.
+- 4. Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh. - The camera does not draw power over the USB cable.
 Make sure the camera's battery is sufficiently charged before connecting. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction.

-Making sure that the † mark on the USB cable connector is towards the lens side, connect the cable to the camera.
+Making sure that the ▶ mark on the camera is aligned with the ◀ mark of the USB cable connector, connect the cable to the camera.

-- Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port. - Your computer may not be able to recognize the camera if you connect via a USB hub.
-Always connect directly to the computer's USB port.
+• Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.

+• When connecting the USB cable to a USB port, make sure you align the connector correctly with the port.